FDA approved for more than 25 years

 Before/after images shared by customers who have purchased varying products, including prescription based products.
 Prescription products require an online consultation with a healthcare provider who will determine if a prescription is appropriate.
 These customers’ results have not been independently verified.
 Individual results will vary.
 Customers were given free product.

-Though this increased sensitivity is genetically determined, there are a few steps you can take to treat and prevent hair loss.
+Taking testosterone doesn’t mean you’ll definitely experience hair loss.
+Though having an increased DHT sensitivity is genetically determined, there are a few steps you can take to treat and prevent hair loss.
 Ask a healthcare professional about the following treatment options:

 • Finasteride.
 Finasteride is an FDA-approved treatment for AGA (at a dosage of 1 milligram per day).
 Healthcare professionals also prescribe finasteride tablets for benign prostatic hyperplasia (BPH), also known as an enlarged prostate.
 How does it work?
 It stops the body from converting testosterone into DHT — by about 70 percent.